antonioscalaunina/pyANTI-FASc/README.md

     conda activate antifasc
     pip install -r requirements.txt

-To compile the fortran software k223d that represents the final module of the software it is necessary to have *gfortran* installed.
-If you don't have it can be installed easily with the following command:
+Once the environment has been created and activated the fortran executable *k223d.x* available in the folder [pyANTI-FASc/bin](https://github.com/antonioscalaunina/pyANTI-FASc/bin/) must be copied among the executable scripts of the environment.
+It might be necessary to give the execution permission through the following commands:

+    cd ~/pyANTI-FASc/bin
+    cp k223d.x ~/miniconda3/envs/antifasc/bin/
+    chmod +x ~/miniconda3/envs/antifasc/bin/

+Please note that if you are using a different conda distribution the folder of the environment might have a different name

     sudo apt-get install gfortran